RESTATEMENT OF AMENDED AND RESTATED BYLAWS OF

 - Meetings may be in person, or through a conference call or electronic communications.

 Section 6.
 Voting Requirements.
-All members of the ACC, the Standards Committee, Hearing Committee, Landscape Committee, and other committees who attend a meeting are required to vote either for or against the issue, except as noted below.
+All members of the ACC, the Standards Committee, Appeals Committee, Landscape Committee, and other committees who attend a meeting are required to vote either for or against the issue, except as noted below.
 Abstention from voting is not permitted, unless the lot or action of a committee member is the matter being considered by that committee.

 Section 7.
 Removal from Duties.
 If the Board determines that a member of a committee is not adequately fulfilling the duties of his or her position, the member may be removed from the committee and replaced by a majority vote of the Board.

 Section 1.
 Friendly Reminder Postcard.
 In the event that a violation of the Governing Documents or Chapter 720, Florida Statutes, is discovered and confirmed by a member of the Standards Committee, an owner and alleged violator (if not the same person) shall be sent a friendly Reminder Postcard that identifies the issue and refers questions to the property management company.

 Section 2.
 First Notice of Violation.
 If an issue continues or is reported a second time, a photograph will be taken and the violation will be confirmed by a second member of the Standards Committee.
 The Owner and alleged violator (if not the same person) shall be sent a First Notice of Violation from the Standards Committee by mail or electronic communications (email or Portal), advising that a violation of the Governing Documents or Chapter 720, Florida Statutes has been observed.
 The notice to the Owner and the alleged violator (if not the same person) shall:

 - Include a short plain statement of the matters asserted by the Association to constitute the violation, including but not limited to the specific violation alleged, the date, of the alleged violation;

 - State what action is required to remedy the alleged violation;